When Composite Likelihood Meets Stochastic Approximation: Theoretical Results

-When the algorithm runs for $T_n = \omega(n)$ iterations, it holds that $n/(T_n+n)\xrightarrow{}{}0$ and the estimates obtained fall under Regime 1.
+When the algorithm runs for $T_n = \omega(n)$ iterations, it holds that $n/(T_n+n)\xrightarrow{}{}0$, and the estimates obtained fall under Regime 1.
 With such a setting, the noise component generated by the optimization is negligible compared to the sampling variability of the data.
-In this scenario, the algorithm runs until closely approximating the CLE, i.e. there is no difference between the asymptotic behaviors of $\bar{\bm{\theta}}_\mathcal{P}$ and $\hat{\bm{\theta}}$.
+In this scenario, the algorithm runs until closely approximating the CLE, i.e., there is no difference between the asymptotic behaviors of $\bar{\bm{\theta}}_\mathcal{P}$ and $\hat{\bm{\theta}}$.
 Inference can be carried out based on the familiar $\bm{H}^{-1}\bm{J}\bm{H}^{-1}$, as described in (\ref{eq:cl:asyd}).

 In the opposite setting, where the algorithm is stopped at $T_n = o(n)$, we get $n/(T_n+n)\xrightarrow{}{}1$ and Regime 2 holds.
-Here, the dominant variance component is the one induced by $\mathcal{P}$, such that inference can potentially ignore the variability of the data.
-In this case, the asymptotic distribution resembles the one in \cite{polyak1992acceleration}, apart from having the parameter-dependent quantities evaluated at ${\bm{\theta}}^*$ rather than $\hat{\bm{\theta}}$.
+Note that setting $\gamma_1=\Theta(1/n)$, as in the three sampling schemes considered, requires a minimum growing rate on the number of iterations to establish asymptotic normality, i.e. $n^{7/9}=o(T_n)$.
+While such a condition is not particularly restrictive in practice, its technical derivation can be found in Lemma 4 in the online Appendix.
+In such an asymptotic regime, the dominant variance component is the one induced by $\mathcal{P}$, such that inference can potentially ignore the variability of the data.
+In this case, the asymptotic distribution resembles the one in \citet{polyak1992acceleration} and related works, apart from having the parameter-dependent quantities evaluated at ${\bm{\theta}}^*$ rather than $\hat{\bm{\theta}}$.
 To glimpse the connection between Regime 2 and the conditional inference setting traditionally adopted in stochastic optimization, imagine $n$ being so large that the distance between $\hat{\bm{\theta}}$ and ${\bm{\theta}}^*$ is negligible.
 Then, there is not much difference in practice between using $\bar{\bm{\theta}}_\mathcal{P}$ to infer either on ${\bm{\theta}}^*$ or $\hat{\bm{\theta}}$.
-In other words, the results in \cite{polyak1992acceleration} are equivalent, in a suitable sense, to inference under Regime 2 of Theorem~\ref{th:main}.
+In other words, the results in \citet{polyak1992acceleration} are equivalent, in a suitable sense, to inference under Regime 2 of Theorem~\ref{th:main}.